 A common question we get is why companies like Interpipeline (IPL) are excluded from the BTSX portfolio even though it is listed on the TSX 60 and has a dividend yield of almost 8% (currently).
 The reason is that IPL only completed it conversion to a dividend-paying corporation from an income trust in 2013.
 Previous income trusts were excluded from the BTSX method by it’s past authors because of concerns around dividend stability.

 Since then, however, Inter Pipeline has proven itself a stable, consistent dividend-payer.
 In fact, IPL has raised it’s dividend for the past ten years in the context of growing funds from operations (FFO).
 I like IPL and am happy owning it.
-(Perhaps it is time to officially include previous income trusts)
+(Update: starting in 2020 previous income trusts are included in BTSX)

 There are other reasons to diversify outside BTSX stocks: